thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 The code contains links to information resources, which maybe can be relevant to understand the implementation.

-To show all the dependencies, I created a **CF Node.js Application with Bluemix** and as MobileFirstFoundation Server I used the MobileFoundation Service on Bluemix.
+To show all the dependencies, I created a **CF Node.js Application with Bluemix** and as the **MobileFirstFoundation Server** I used the _MobileFoundation Service_ on Bluemix.

 To get more details on the Topic on MobileFirstFoundation Push Topic, please take a look in the Offical documentation https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/ or other resources like http://mfp.help.